30 Salesforce Marketing Cloud Interview Questions & Answers

 • LINE messages

-Note that content must be created before designing a journey for some messaging activities.
+Note: Content must be created before designing a journey for some messaging activities.

 10. What is the difference between an Engagement Split and a Decision Split?

-Split activities divide contacts into separate cohorts that follow different paths.
+Split activities divide contacts into separate cohorts that follow different paths:

 11. Can contacts re-enter a journey?